Riemannian game dynamics: Hessian game dynamics

-The first such result states that if a solution $x(t)$ of the replicator dynamics stays a minimal positive distance away from the boundary of the simplex, the time-averaged orbit \( \bar x(t) = t^{-1} \int_{0}^{t} x(s) \dd s \) converges to the set of Nash equilibria of the underlying game \citep{SSHW81}.
-The normal form games to which this result applies include zero-sum games (cf.~Proposition \ref{prop:conservative}) and games satisfying sufficient conditions for permanence (cf.~Proposition \ref{prop:perm} below).
+The first such result states that if a solution $x(t)$ of the replicator dynamics stays a positive distance away from the boundary of the simplex, then the time-averaged orbit \( \bar x(t) = t^{-1} \int_{0}^{t} x(s) \dd s \) converges to the set of \aclp{NE} of the underlying game \citep{SSHW81}.
+The class of games to which this result applies includes zero-sum games (cf.~\cref{prop:conservative}) and games satisfying sufficient conditions for permanence (cf.~\cref{prop:perm} below).
 The following proposition shows that this convergence property extends to all Hessian dynamics: